srobo-southampton/python-a-whirlwind-tour/python.md

 This can get quite confusing, so it's best to avoid giving variables inside functions ('local' variables) the same identifier as those outside.
 If you want to get information out of a function, `return` it.

-The concept of isolating the inside of a function from the outside is called 'scope'.
-We say that variables inside a function are in a different scope from those outside.
+This concept is called 'scope'.
+We say that variables which are changed inside a function are in a different scope from those outside.

 You can have functions within functions, and this can actually be quite useful.
-It this situation, each nested function will also have its own scope.
+In this situation, each nested function will also have its own scope.

 Exercises: Functions
 --------------------